smithlabcode/mlml/README.txt

   Specify the convergence tolerance of EM algorithm.
 Default value is 1e-10.
   Larger value will yield more accurate result, with the cost of longer runtime.

+-a, -alpha
+  Specify the alpha of binomial test confidence interval.
+Default value is 0.05.
+  Smaller value will make the test more stringent.

 -v, -verbose
   Turn on verbose mode.
 Default off.
-If turned on, the program will print detailed information to the screen for debug and test purposes.
+If turned on, the program will print detailed information to the screen of run statistics.
+Recommended.

 EXAMPLES
 -------------------------------------------------------------------------------
 (1) all 3 types of inputs are available:

-  mlml -u FILE_BS -m FILE_OX -h FILE_TAB -o OUTPUT_FILE
+  mlml -v -u FILE_BS -m FILE_OX -h FILE_TAB -o OUTPUT_FILE

   This will make the program load methylation data from FILE_BS, FILE_OX and FILE_TAB respectively, and write output to OUTPUT_FILE

 (2) only BS-seq data and Tab-seq data are available:

-  mlml -u FILE_BS -h FILE_TAB -o OUTPUT_FILE
+  mlml -v -u FILE_BS -h FILE_TAB -o OUTPUT_FILE

   The program will load methylation data from FILE_BS and FILE_TAB.